 Continued urban growth in Enid and recent drought in northern Oklahoma have forced officials to explore long-term water supply options for Enid.
 The result is the development of a water supply project that is grand in scope and will transition the city from its sole reliance on groundwater to a mixture of both surface and groundwater.
-The construction will include an intake at Kaw Lake, a pipeline, a water treatment plant, and distribution system.
+The program includes an intake at Kaw Lake, a pipeline, a water treatment plant, and distribution system.

 The program consists of four primary infrastructure construction projects:

-The purpose of the program is to ensure sufficient water quantity to meet population projections, reduce average day demand on the regional aquifers by 35 percent, and remove 7.5 miles of cast iron pipe, which reduces pipes with lead-sealed joints.
+The purpose of the program is to ensure sufficient celan, safe water to meet population projections, reduce average day demand on the regional aquifers by 35 percent, and remove 7.5 miles of cast iron pipe, which reduces pipes with lead-sealed joints.

 The Kaw Lake Alternative Water Supply Program will ensure the long-term availability of water to Enid residents, Vance Air Force Base, Woodring Regional Airport, local and outlying industry, neighboring municipalities and rural water customers.